 Serving part-time in the Navy Reserve, your duties will be carried out during your scheduled drilling and training periods.
 During monthly drilling, Supply Corps Officers in the Navy Reserve typically work at a location close to their homes.
 This gives you the flexibility to expand your profession in the Navy without compromising your civilian career at home.

 For annual training, Supply Corps Officers may serve anywhere in the world, whether at sea or on shore stations at home and abroad.

 Take a moment to learn more about the general roles and responsibilities of Navy Reserve Sailors.

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent.

 Supply Corps Officers in the Navy Reserve serve in an Officer role.
 Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: You will need to meet the initial leadership training requirement by attending the 12-day Direct Commission Officer (DCO) School in Newport, RI.
+For current or former Officers of military branches other than the Navy (OSVET), as well as for Officer candidates without prior military experience: You will need to meet the initial leadership training requirement by attending the five-week Officer Development School (ODS) in Newport, RI.
 This will count as your first Annual Training.